minruixu/Circuit-X/README.md

 LIST
 ```

-list all commands you have input(so that you can copy it to a file and save it)
+list all commands you have input(so that you can copy them to a file and save them)

 ```
 RUN